 “Yes, sir.
 Carolina and I can demonstrate that right now if you wish.”

 “No, that won’t be necessary.
-My question is, will you help us remove it, today?”
+My question is, will you help us remove it today?”
 Radzinger said.

 “I’ll do that right now, Director Radzinger.”

 Angel spent the next twenty minutes teaching the FBI and CIA Headquarters staff how to detect and remove the Morton exploit.
-She provided them a running thread that could discover Morton’s attempts to re-engage and thus reject the attempt.
+She provided a running thread to discover Morton’s attempts to re-engage and thus reject the attempt.

-“Angel, the exploits that you designed, are you still using them?”
+“Angel, the exploits you designed, are you still using them?”

 “Yes, but currently, I am concentrating on Doctor Morton’s supercomputer.”